 It is rare to see dolphins alone, as they often travel in the company of others in large pods.
 However, on some occasions, dolphins do swim alone when traveling or migrating.

-Dolphins swim alone to the surface of the water to save energy produced by the friction of the water on the submerged body.
+Dolphins swim to the water’s surface to save energy produced by the water’s friction on the submerged body.
 Dolphins will swim alone to the surface of the water to orient themselves better to their surroundings.
 They also use this behavior to rid themselves of parasites on their skin.

 How Deep do Dolphins Swim?